Mothman: History

-On November 15, 1966, two young couples from Point Pleasant—Roger and Linda Scarberry, and Steve and Mary Mallette—told police they had seen a large white creature whose eyes "glowed red", standing at the side of the road near "the TNT area", the site of a former World War II munitions plant.
-Linda Scarberry described it as a "slender, muscular man" about seven feet tall with white wings, and said that she was unable to discern its face due to the hypnotic effect of its eyes.
-Distressed, the witnesses drove away at speed, and said that the creature flew after their car, making a screeching sound.
+On November 15, 1966, two young couples from Point Pleasant—Roger and Linda Scarberry, and Steve and Mary Mallette—told police they had seen a large black creature whose eyes "glowed red", standing at the side of the road near "the TNT area", the site of a former World War II munitions plant.
+Linda Scarberry described it as a 'slender, muscular man' about seven feet tall with white wings.
+However, she was unable to discern its face due to the hypnotic effect of its eyes.
+Distressed, the witnesses sped away, reporting that the creature flew after their car, making a screeching sound.
 It pursued them as far as Point Pleasant city limits.

-During the next few days, other people reported similar sightings, after local newspapers reported it.
+Over the next few days, more people reported similar sightings after local newspapers covered it.
 Two volunteer firemen who saw it said it was a "large bird with red eyes".
-Mason County Sheriff George Johnson commented that he believed the sightings were due to an unusually large heron he termed a "shitepoke".
+Mason County Sheriff George Johnson believed the sightings were due to an unusually large heron he termed a "shitepoke".
 Contractor Newell Partridge told Johnson that when he aimed a flashlight at a creature in a nearby field, its eyes glowed "like bicycle reflectors".
-Additionally, he blamed buzzing noises from his television set and the disappearance of his German Shepherd dog on the creature.
-Wildlife biologist Robert L. Smith at West Virginia University told reporters that descriptions and sightings all fit the sandhill crane, a large American crane almost as tall as a man with a seven-foot wingspan featuring circles of reddish coloring around the eyes.
+Additionally, he blamed buzzing noises from his television set and the disappearance of his German Shepherd, Bandit, on the creature.
+Wildlife biologist Robert L. Smith at West Virginia University told reporters that descriptions and sightings fit the sandhill crane, a large American crane almost as tall as a man with a seven-foot wingspan and reddish coloring around its eyes.
 The bird may have wandered out of its migration route, and therefore was unrecognized at first because it was not native to this region.

 Due to the popularity of the Batman TV series at the time, the fictional superhero Batman and his rogues gallery were prominently featured in the public eye.
-While the villain Killer Moth did not appear in the show, the comic book influence of both him and Batman is believed by some to have influenced the coinage of the name “Mothman” in the local newspapers.
+While the villain Killer Moth did not appear in the show, the comic book influence of both him and Batman is believed by some to have influenced the coinage of the name "Mothman" in the local newspapers.

-Following the December 15, 1967 collapse of the Silver Bridge and the death of 46 people, the incident gave rise to the legend and connected the Mothman sightings to the bridge collapse.
+Following the December 15, 1967, collapse of the Silver Bridge and the death of 46 people, the incident gave rise to the legend and connected the Mothman sightings to the bridge collapse.

 According to Georgian newspaper Svobodnaya Gruziya, Russian UFOlogists claim that Mothman sightings in Moscow foreshadowed the 1999 Russian apartment bombings.

 The Mothman Prophecies (2002) is a major motion picture, loosely based on the 1975 book of the same name by John Keel.